Skip to Content

 While in law school, Rob worked at the Missouri Attorney General helping prosecute child sex crimes.
 He worried that continuing on such a career path would change him as a person.
 In 2009, he returned to Peoria and joined his father’s law firm, Parker & Halliday, to gain trial experience.

-Right away, Drew Parker had Rob doing divorce trials for CAT executives and Doc Halliday had Rob writing wrongful death cases.
+Right away, Drew Parker and Doc Halliday had Rob handling serious trial work, including wrongful death cases.
 Then his mother, Theresa Hardesty, convinced Rob to also learn how to do adoptions when she retired.

 It’s true that there are not many adoption lawyers in the country who do injury cases, or vice‑versa.
 Rob continued each path and found that they work well together in Central Illinois.
 Peoria is home—Rob grew up here doing farm work, pouring concrete, and working in a restaurant.
 He’s also a husband and a father, and he brings that perspective to every case.